savicsorg/rhies_Mediators/omrsToCR/README.md

 2. edit the **lib/index.js** file

-3. push your modifications to bitbucket
+3. push your modifications to github

 4. Before building the image, delete the **node_modules** folder